 To recover from messy actions, the best thing is to delete the faulty actions.
 Next, reinstall the photoshop actions again.
 To make it easier for yourself have a dedicated folder for storing both bought and free Photoshop actions.
 It makes it quicker to find the actions again, should you need to re-install.
 Otherwise, you have to browse through old emails, trying to find the order confirmation mail with the download link.

 9. Photoshop Stops The Action at Every Step

 You may experience that a particular action stops at each and every step of the action.
 This is typical because you accidentally altered the action.
 Or perhaps the creator of the Photoshop action shipped the action that way.
 Only in some rare instances would you want the action to stop at each and every step.
 The way to make the action run through the steps without stopping is to disable the dialog icon to the left of each step in the specific Photoshop action.
 This should get the action back to working normally again.
 Read more detailed instructions see this quick tutorial for instructions for how to fix Photoshop actions stopping at every step.

 10. The Photoshop Action is of Low Quality or Poorly “Written”

 If a particular action doesn’t work, it might be due to the developer, not making it generic enough, to fit most images.

 If for instance a photoshop action developer, only records the latest half of the necessary step to complete a technique but lets the action depend on layers he created prior to recording, you have the recipe of a broken low-quality Photoshop action.

 This is often the case with free Photoshop actions that you can get for free in forums and websites.
 These actions are often not tested against multiple images, but just uploaded and shared freely.
-If your free photoshop actions are broken, there is not much you can do.
+If your free photoshop actions are broken and throw error messages at you, there is not much you can do.

 If you have paid for the action, contact the supplier’s support.
 They can likely help you towards fixing the issue.
 If not they should give you a refund if they cannot supply a proper solution.